Risk-based approach to EMC regulation and standardization: Electromagnetic Risk Identification (ETERNITY Work Package 1)

-ESR2 is exploring exploring the integration of digital communication systems (DCS) within the medical field and its associated potential EMI issues.
+ESR2 is exploring the integration of digital communication systems (DCS) within the medical field and its associated potential EMI issues.
 This investigation will analyze the impact on both patients and medical devices when exposed to intentional or unintentional EMI, utilizing machine learning techniques.
 The expected socio-economic impact from these findings includes the development of new methodologies and evaluation techniques for assessing DCS-EMC effectiveness using established benchmarks and directives.